 Injury: Neck & Shoulder Pain

 Many cyclists will suffer to some degree from neck and shoulder pain.
 Yoga will help.
 Neck and upper back pain is most often caused and exacerbated by riding position and technique.
-Riding in drop handlebars for long periods will not only increase the load on the arm and shoulders, it will also hyperextend the neck.
+Riding in drop handlebars for long periods will not only increase the load on the arm and shoulders, but it will also hyperextend the neck.

 Jaw: Relax It